khulnasoft-lab/design.khulnasoft.com/contents/components/banner.md

 #### Illustration *(optional)*

-A small illustration may be used but can be considered optional.
+A small illustration may be used but is optional.
 Keep in mind size and placement when including an [illustration](https://design.gitlab.com/product-foundations/illustration).

 #### Call to action